HenryChung98/henrychung98.github.io/_posts/2024-03-04-todoListPrac2.md

 ##### Learned New

 I learned writing file from js, or ts is not allowed.
 Instead, there is a function called localStorage, which is a web storage technology in web browsers that allows you to store small amounts of data on the client side.
-So need to modify the csvContent parts.

 ```typescript
 function saveIt() {